 Photopheresis is a medical treatment process used to treat a variety of diseases, one of which is GVHD.
 It is touted as the least toxic treatment strategy available for GVHD.
+It is non-invasive.

 Generally speaking, Extracorporeal Photopheresis (ECP) exposes a patient's blood to 8-methoxypsoralen followed by UVA irradiation before returning the blood to the patient.

 The photo to the left is of a Photopheresis machine.
 This is just one version; there are several other models.

 In a Photopheresis treatment, an IV is started if a central line or PICC is absent.
 The IV is attached to the Photopheresis treatment machine.
 Blood is withdrawn from the patient (pumped out of the patient thorugh the IV) and fed into a bag until a sufficient quantity is gathered (about two cups).
 The blood is then spun down to extract the white blood cells, and the red cells and white cells are separated.
 Red cells are deposited into a separate bag and fed back into the patient.
 White cells are deposited into a series of tubing that rests under a UV light.
 The white cells are treated with the UV rays, and fed back into the patient through the same IV used to extract them.
 It is simular to a dialysis, except that the blood is not filtered.